Belarus protest leader says she was threatened with expulsion 'alive or in bits'

 Kolesnikova, one of the most prominent leaders of month-long protests against the re-election of President Alexander Lukashenko, prevented the attempt to expel her by tearing up her passport.

+She has emerged as a hero for the protest movement trying to bring down the curtain on Lukashenko’s 26-year rule, and a chief target for the authorities who have detained her over accusations of an illegal attempt to seize power in the former Soviet republic.

-She said in the statement that she had genuinely feared for her life.
+She said in her statement that she had genuinely feared for her life during the failed deportation attempt.

 “In particular it was stated that if I did not voluntarily leave the Republic of Belarus, I would be taken out anyway, alive or in bits.
 There were also threats to imprison me for up to 25 years,” Kolesnikova said.

+She was told there would be problems for her while she was held under guard or in jail.

+“The persons indicated (security officers) uttered threats to my life and health, which I took to be real,” she said.

-Her lawyer said she was filing a criminal complaint against Belarusian authorities including the KGB security police.
+Her lawyer Lyudmila Kazak filed a criminal complaint against Belarusian authorities including the KGB security police, for kidnap, illegal detention and threats to commit murder, the news portal Tut.By said.

+The complaint was submitted to the state Investigative Committee.
+Asked for comment, a representative of the Committee, Sergei Kabakovich, said: “At the present moment I have no information about this.”

+Kolesnikova’s complaint included the names and ranks of individual officers of the KGB and the organised crime agency whom she accuses of threatening her, and said she would be able to identify them, it said.

-She is now in detention in the capital Minsk, where she was due to be questioned on Thursday.
+She is now being held in the capital Minsk, where Kazak said she was being questioned on Thursday.
+Kazak saw her client at a pretrial detention centre on Wednesday, and said she had bruises on her body.

 Lukashenko denies rigging the Aug.
 9 election, which official results said he won by a landslide, and has cracked down hard on protesters demanding his resignation.
 He has refused to talk to the opposition, saying it is bent on wrecking the country.